arorabharat/Leetcode/interview-tips.md

 ## Top 10 Interview tips

-1. Focus on the edge cases of algorithm
+1. Focus on the edge cases of algorithm , clarify the ambiguity and strive for optimal solution
 2. Know the limitations and advantage of applied algorithm
 3. Focus on the Object-Oriented design - Testable, Maintainable and Extensible
 4. Read about good design practices and design patterns